 17 Mins: Call Centre contacts Fire Brigade with details of fire and location.

-19 Mins: Fire Brigade leave local station to attend fire.
+19 Mins: Fire Brigade leave the local station to attend the fire.

 (Ave time to location – 6-7 minutes.)

-25 Mins: Fire Brigade arrive, assess fire and hook up to nearest hydrant.
+25 Mins: Fire Brigade arrive, assess fire and hook up to the nearest hydrant.

 28 mins: Fire brigade attempt to bring the fire under control.

 Whilst the smoke alarm in the hallway triggers within 15 mins, the Fire Brigade are not realistically able start tackling the fire until almost 30 minutes have passed.
 It’s more than likely that if an elderly person is inside the home, the fire is not survivable after approximately 15-20 minutes.

 Smoke Alarms connected to a careline service in the person’s home could reduce the above times by 10-15 minutes, potentially saving the homeowner’s life.
 Imagine the above scenario with no smoke alarm It’s hard to imagine anyone surviving.

 - Ideally, include a smoke alarm when you are purchasing a careline alarm.
 This way the monitoring centre can quickly raise the alert even if you are asleep.